yasuhide0802/spacetelescope-fees/docs/jwst/outlier_detection/outlier_detection_imaging.rst

 with the use of the ``in_memory`` parameter.
 The full impact of this parameter during processing includes:

 #.
-The ``save_open`` parameter gets set to `False`
-   when opening the input :py:class:`~jwst.datamodels.ModelContainer` object.
-   This forces all input models in the input :py:class:`~jwst.datamodels.ModelContainer` or :py:class:`~jwst.datamodels.CubeModel` to get written out to disk.
-The ModelContainer then uses the filename of the input model during subsequent processing.

-#.
 The ``in_memory`` parameter gets passed to the :py:class:`~jwst.resample.ResampleStep`
    to set whether or not to keep the resampled images in memory or not.
 By default, the outlier detection processing sets this parameter to `False` so that each resampled